dart-lang/site-www/src/_guides/language/language-tour.md

 }
 ```

-If you need to access the enumerated value of an enum,
+If you need to access the name of an enumerated value,
 such as `'blue'` from `Color.blue`,
 use the [`EnumName`][] extension: